 The first year of the CIP is incorporated into the annual budget and the remaining four years of the plan are used for planning purposes.
 Projects may change from year to year depending on needs and funding opportunities.

-In Fiscal Year 2018/19, which begins May 1, 2018, $8 million is allocated toward residential street repairs.
-The village will resurface and reconstruct 11.8 miles of residential streets across the village, and combined with additional methods of pavement preservation, the village will improve a total of 28.4 miles of roads in 2018.
+In Fiscal Year 2019/20, which begins May 1, 2019, $8 million is allocated toward residential street repairs.
+The village will resurface and reconstruct 12.3 miles of residential streets across the village, and combined with additional methods of pavement preservation, the village will improve a total of 28.9 miles of local roads in 2019.

 View the approved Capital Improvement Plan.